udaykiran009/oneCCL/doc/rst/source/collectives_execution.rst

 Automatic setup
 ###############

-.. note:: Automatic pinning only works if application is launched using ``mpirun`` provided by the CCL distribution package.
+.. note:: Automatic pinning only works if application is launched using ``mpirun`` provided by the oneCCL distribution package.

 To set affinity automatically, set ``CCL_WORKER_AFFINITY`` to ``auto``.

 Example
 +++++++

-In the example below, CCL creates 4 threads and pins them to the last 4 cores available for the process launched:
+In the example below, oneCCL creates 4 threads and pins them to the last 4 cores available for the process launched:
 ::

    export CCL_WORKER_COUNT=4